Get outside to study nature and search for the first signs of the coming winter with this fun outdoor learning activity for kids!

 Other Random Signs:

-- Gas and energy bills start to go up as the heat in the house is turned up.
+- Gas and energy bills start to rise as the thermostat is turned up to raise the house’s temperature.

-- Smoke can be seen and smelled coming out of chimneys.
+- Smoke can be seen and smelled emanating from chimneys.

 - People are bundled up in warm winter gear when outside.